 Although Shepton Mallet is a fairly small area you still have several options in regards to accommodation.
 Drowning in countryside camping is always a good shout in Shepton Mallet but there is still a range of small B&Bs, hotels, farmhouse rentals, and self-catered apartments to choose from.

-You can stay in a picturesque stone cottage right in the heart of Shepton Mallet if that takes your fancy!
-The cottage is laid out over three floors and is filled with loads of character.
+You can stay in a picturesque stone cottage like the Old Stables Bed & Breakfast or the Maplestone right in the heart of Shepton Mallet if that takes your fancy!
+The cottages are filled with loads of character.
 Exposed beams and whitewashed walls greet you to the cozy bedrooms.

 Visitors can walk to the edge of the Mendip Hills and the garden also has a pretty green garden to enjoy.
 The BBQ area is the perfect setting for some pre-festival drinkies and there’s a country kitchen complete with butlers sink.